nodecross/nodex-docs/source/preview/build_guide/free_rtos/tutorial/ubuntu-nodejs/i.-create-a-did.md

 }
 ```

 You should see this output in your terminal.
-You can create a private key, generate a public key from the private key, and register the generated public key to the UNiD Network as a DID Document by simply incorporating the code described in this tutorial into your program.
+You can create a private key, generate a public key from the private key, and register the generated public key to the NodeX Network as a DID Document by simply incorporating the code described in this tutorial into your program.
 In the next chapter, we will show you how to digitally sign JSON-LD based structured data using the secret key you have created.

-**Index of UNiD EDGE SDK / Ubuntu (NodeJS) tutorials:**
+**Index of NodeX EDGE SDK / Ubuntu (NodeJS) tutorials:**

 * [Scenario I. Create a DID](i.-create-a-did.md)
 * [Scenario II.
 Sign Credentials](ii.-sign-credentials.md)